244th Rifle Division: First Jassy-Kishinev Offensive

 After the liberation of Odessa, 6th Army was ordered to spend about a week resting and refitting before moving west to the Dniestr River to reinforce the Front's advance on Chișinău.
 On about April 14, 6th Army was directed to cross the Dniestr and to occupy positions vacated by 6th Guards Rifle Corps in the central portion of 37th Army's bridgehead south of Tiraspol by day's end on April 18.
 In the event, this timetable proved too ambitious, and 6th Army's offensive was delayed until the morning of April 25.
 The 203rd and 333rd Rifle Divisions led the attack with the 244th in second echelon; the sector was defended by a battle group of the German 15th Infantry Division.
-The two leading divisions managed to penetrate the forward German defenses and advance about 2km, but were then halted by intense German artillery and machine gun fire, as well as air strikes.
+The two leading divisions managed to penetrate the forward German defenses and advance about 2 km, but were then halted by intense German artillery and machine gun fire, as well as air strikes.
 German reserves launched counterattacks the next day which retook most of the gains and generally brought the advance to a complete halt by April 29.
 Shortly afterwards, 6th Army was disbanded.